ReeshaMartis/titanic-survival-prediction/README.md

 This project aims to predict whether a passenger survived the Titanic shipwreck based on features such as age, sex, passenger class, and fare.
 It demonstrates the full machine learning workflow: data exploration, preprocessing, model training, evaluation, and saving the model.

 Dataset
-The dataset used is the Titanic passenger data from the Kaggle Titanic Competition.
+The dataset used is the Titanic passenger data from the Kaggle Titanic Competition <https://www.kaggle.com/c/titanic/data>.
 It includes passenger details like age, sex, ticket class, and survival status.

 Project Structure
 notebooks/ — Jupyter notebooks (Google Colab) containing the analysis and model building